 Neck and back pain, while they don’t directly affect your eyes, can be a sign that you’ve been dormant in front of your computer for too long.
 These signs might simply serve as an additional reminder that you might be subjecting your eyes to too much light.

 But, what can computer glasses do to help in this situation?
 Well, specialized eyewear can drastically alleviate the strain on your eyes from a computer screen in a couple of different ways.
 By first minimizing the glare for a computer screen, (which is the cause of most eye strain).
 Computer glasses can also maximize what you see through them, which reduces the strain on your eyes and allows you to look at the screen for longer without getting fatigued.

 Additionally, computer glasses with a yellow-tinted can block blue light from straining your eyes.

 How Do I Get Computer Glasses?

 The best avenue to take when considering buying computer glasses is to get prescribed for a pair.
 Getting an accurate prescription by an eye doctor can help you get the full benefits out of your computer glasses, and help you be as healthy as can be.

 There is something to be said about the benefits of having your computer glasses prescribed instead of buying over-the-counter.
-Although over the counter may work for most people, a prescription can be fine tuned by a professional for your specific situation and are made with your eyes in mind.
+Although over-the-counter may work for most people, a prescription can be fine-tuned by a professional for your specific situation and is made with your eyes in mind.

 Computers are truly becoming the way of the future, but we still have a lot to learn about the effects they can have on our bodies.
 Whether you’re hard at work, binging watching your favorite show, or immersed in your favorite video game, don’t forget to stop for a second and think about what your computer screen is doing to your eyes.